TBI and Heat Sensitivity: How to Stay Cool After Brain Injury

 3. Dress cool

 Your clothing can cause you to overheat.
-That’s why it’s best to wear light colors and breathable fabrics, such as cotton.
+That’s why it’s best to wear light colors and breathable fabrics, such as cotton and linen.
+Also, avoid wearing dark colors, as these absorb sunlight and heat.

 4. Keep your environment stable

 Try to avoid going back and forth between hot and cold environments, such as an air-conditioned building to warm outdoors.
+Because your brain/hypothalamus is less efficient at regulating body temperature, changing the environment frequently can wreak havoc on your body.

 5. Take care of your skin

 Heat sensitivity can cause red and dry skin.
 Therefore, make sure you keep your skin clean and moisturized.
+Pay special attention to folds of skin where heat and moisture can build up and cause problems.

 TBI and Heat Sensitivity

-Although there is no cure, learning the best treatment strategies and cooling measures can make the heat more manageable.
+Heat sensitivity can be a challenging result of TBI.
+Although there is no cure, learning the best treatment strategies and cooling measures will allow you to manage heat better and stay healthy.

 Talk to your doctor for more ideas on how to deal with heat sensitivity after brain injury.